aarontartz/Embedded-Systems-Projects/README.md

 # Embedded-Systems-Projects
+Relatively simple microcontroller projects that can contain useful code to be referenced for future, more advanced projects.

-Laboratory Projects for COMPE-375 (Embedded Systems)
+Includes projects for COMPE-375 (Embedded Systems) laboratory